docker-mailserver/docker-mailserver/docs/content/config/environment.md

 ##### GETMAIL_IDLE

-- **auto** => `getmail` Specify which getmail configs should be started with the --idle flag.
+`getmail` Specify which getmail configs should be started with the --idle flag.
 By default it shall look for the folder INBOX.
 This can be changed by specifying the folder with a colon.
+This will only watch this specific folder for notification. `getmail` still fetches mailboxes (default INBOX).

+- **not set** Default to unset to ensure that --idle enabled only on accounts where needed/wanted.
-If auto is set, it will be enable for ever IMAP config.
-Default: auto.
+- auto => If auto is set, it will be enable for ever IMAP config.
 - => e.g. GETMAIL_IDLE=account1,account2:MAILBOX

 #### OAUTH2